Understanding Type Juggling in PHP

 While type juggling can be convenient, it can also lead to unexpected results and bugs if you’re not aware of how PHP handles data type conversions.
 To avoid issues, consider the following best practices:

-1. Use Strict Type Comparisons: To ensure both values have the same data type and value, use strict type comparisons with === for equality and !== for inequality.
+- Use Strict Type Comparisons: To ensure both values have the same data type and value, use strict type comparisons with

-3. Document Your Code: Document your code and variable types to make it easier for others (or your future self) to understand how data types are being used.
+casting. - Document Your Code: Document your code and variable types to make it easier for others (or your future self) to understand how data types are being used.

 Conclusion